-There are many simple little steps that you can take to reduce what you and your family contributes to the landfill.
-Do what works for you, and get creative!
+There are many simple steps that you can take to Reduce what you and your family contribute to the landfill.
+Do what works for you, start with one thing, and get creative!

 - Reduce the amount of packaging you buy, reuse what you can, and recycle the rest.